eojinn7/Mini-Project-3/README.md

 # Mini-Project-3

-Deals with building 'TextBlocks' using the TextBlock interface, and implementing various functions related to manipulating bodies of strings.
+Deals with building 'TextBlocks' using the TextBlock interface, and implementing various functions related to manipulating bodies of strings, such as Truncated, RightJustified, Centered, etc.